Putting Result of a Formula in Another Cell in Excel (4 Common Cases)

 Excel Putting Result of a Formula in Another Cell

-You can modify the result according to your need.
+You can modify the result according to your needs.

-Read More: How to Show Value Instead of Formula in Excel (7 Methods)
+Read More: How to Convert Formula Result to Text String in Excel

 4. VBA Code to Put Result of a Formula in Another Cell